SEEKWEED

 For this set of screens I wanted to keep the bone structure that had previously been created.
 I thought the card style was a great user experience, however I wanted to create a more modern feel by rounding the corners.

-Additionally, as a way to help a user more quickly find exactly what they are looking for I created a filter feature.
-This way when clicked, it would provide them a model system that would better show the products or brands that they want to see.
+Additionally, as a way to help a user more quickly find exactly what they are looking for, I created a filter feature.
+This way when clicked, it would provide them with a model system that would better show the products or brands that they want to see.

 original Deals Homepage